Coordination of Services with School-Based Programs

 • Ancillary

-Health Net's policy on routine Child Health and Disability Prevention (CHDP) program services is that they be provided principally by the member's primary care physician (PCP) for the following reasons:
+Health Net's policy on routine preventive, well-child screening services to children under age 21 is that they are provided principally by the member's primary care physician (PCP) for the following reasons:

 • Services are the PCP's basic responsibility.